FLSA Misclassification Causes Workers to Lose Money

 You should not assume that you are exempt from overtime pay based on your job title, because you are paid a fixed salary or because you are an independent contractor.

 If you are a worker with a potential claim due to employee misclassification, speak to an experienced attorney soon.
-Call the Law Office of P. Zachary Stewart in Weirton at 304-914-3577 or 800-461-7891 toll free, or complete our online form.
+Call the Law Office of P. Zachary Stewart in Weirton at 304-914-3577 or complete our online form.
 While we primarily serve clients in Pennsylvania and West Virginia, we also help clients nationwide with their employment law matters.